-After having a Colombian Migrant (M) visa like the M student visa for five years you are eligible to receive a Resident (R) visa in Colombia.
-And after having the R visa for five more years you are eligible to apply to become a Colombian citizen.
+Although with the new visa rules, it is no longer possible to accumulate time on the student visa since it is a category V visitor.
+If you plan to stay in Colombia, opt for a Migrant visa, because after having a Colombian Migrant (M) visa for three or five years, you are eligible to receive a Resident (R) visa in Colombia.
+And after having the R visa for five more years, you are eligible to apply to become a Colombian citizen.

 In addition, you won’t have to give up your existing citizenship.
 Colombia permits dual-citizenship, as does the U.S. and many other countries.

 Once you become a dual citizen with Colombian citizenship, you will no longer need to deal with visas anymore.
-Also, you will be able to travel to some counties as a Colombian citizen without a visa such as Russia and Brazil, which require a visa for U.S. citizens.
+Also, you will be able to travel to a few countries as a Colombian citizen without a visa such as Russia, which require a visa for U.S. citizens.